borghives/loom/README.md

 Weaves the fabric of information and time into one reality.

-A tapestry to which ideas are carried into reality swiftly, safely, and simply.
+A tapestry to which ideas are woven into reality swiftly, safely, and simply.
 The two most important concepts for such a reality are **information** and **time**.

 ## Philosophy

--   **Lower the mental load of coding**: Abstract away boilerplate and repetitive tasks, letting developers focus on business logic.
+-   **Lower mental load**: Abstract away boilerplate and repetitive tasks, letting developers focus on business logic.
 -   **Create friction for unsafe practices**: Make the safe way the easy way.
 The framework should guide developers away from common pitfalls, especially in data and time management.
 -   **Promote simple, elegant code**: Prioritize clarity and simplicity over exhaustive features.
 We are willing to sacrifice capability for a simpler, more focused codebase.
 For example, Loom is intentionally built only for MongoDB to avoid the complexity of supporting multiple database paradigms.